So, you hired an SEO company.

 If you click on the warning sign, you’ll see which of the metrics are bad and why the tool recommended a manual review of it.

-To sort your links and find all your bad links, you can use the right-side filters.
-Here’s a video tutorial to help you identify all your site’s bad links:
+To sort your links and find all your bad links, you can use the filters.
+Here’s a guide on how you can identify your bad links.

 It’s always recommended to keep an eye on all the links your SEO company is building because in some cases they might not show you everything.
 They’re probably aware that those links are bad.